Opensource-Paper/PaperUI/README.md

 ## Usage

-Use the ```html <component-name> ``` tag in HTML markup.
+Use the ```<component-name> ``` tag in HTML markup.
 Refer to the [Component Docs](https://imasquarebtws-organization.gitbook.io/onyx-ui/components) for more guidance on using each component.
 That's it 🎉.